tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/status.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/app" />

 A status field can be created as part of an App creation.
-Here is an example request body for creating an excerp of a Tasks app within a workspace with ID 1.
+Here is an example request body for creating an excerpt of a Tasks app within a workspace with ID 1.

 The app contains a `status` field "Status".
 Other useful fields for a Tasks app, like "Title", "Due Date" or "Description" are omitted for brevity.